gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Using a “maven” layout with an Ivy repository

-By default, an Ivy repository would store the module "org.group:module:version" under `baseurl/org.my.group/module`, while a maven repository would store the same module under `baseurl/org/my/group/module`.
+By default, an Ivy repository will store the module "`org.my.group:module:version`" with a directory pattern like `baseurl/org.my.group/module`, while a maven repository would store the same module under `baseurl/org/my/group/module`.
-It is now possible to configure an `ivy` repository that uses the maven directory layout, [using the new `m2compatible` flag with the `pattern` layout](userguide/userguide_single.html#N14575).
+It is now possible to configure an `ivy` repository that uses the maven directory layout, [using the new `m2compatible` flag with the `pattern` layout](userguide/dependency_management.html#N145D5).

-### Dependencies that failed to be resolved are now listed in dependency reports
+### Dependencies that cannot be resolved are listed in dependency reports

+With earlier versions of Gradle, it was not possible to generate a dependency resolution report if one of the dependencies could not be resolved.
+This has been rectified.
-Dependency resolution reports now show dependencies that couldn't be resolved.
+Not only will the dependency resolution reports run successfully if a dependency cannot be resolved, the reports will now include details of those dependencies that couldn't be resolved.

 Here is an example for the `dependencies` task: